guardstrikelab/race-docs/en/README.md

 4. Follow the prompts in the [**Competition Registration System**](https://race.carsmos.cn) and refer to Submitting Images to package the algorithm into an image and submit the image to the cloud for running results and scores.

-## 1.6 Competition Help and FAQ
+## 1.4 Competition Help and FAQ
 If participants have any feedback or suggestions about the open source autonomous driving algorithm competition, please contact us through the following channels.

-- Email: carsmos@guardstrike.com
+- Email: race@carsmos.ai

 If participants have any questions during the competition, they are welcome to join the discussion group.